 |Bharat AC-001||230 V||3/3 CG of 3.3 KW each|

 - Space for the charging machines

 - The area where charging stations are assigned must be safe and secure

 - Has at least 5 charging machines

 You can charge 2 wheelers, 3 wheelers, 4 wheelers, buses, and other heavy vehicles.
-But the basic requirement is you must have space for the parking of vehicles which come for charging.
-Generally, the three first types of vehicles are easier to be charged in comparison with big ones since the former requires less space for parking.
+But the basic requirement is to have space for parking vehicles which come for charging.
+Generally, the three first types of vehicles are easier to charge in comparison, since the former requires less space for parking.

 Buses or other heavy-duty electric vehicles need a large space for charging and also require the following requirements:

 - At least two chargers of a minimum 100 KW, each of different specifications (CSS, CHAdeMO) is necessary to install.